abdullaharif381/Elite-Node-Hunt-Linked-Lists/README.md

-# Elite-Node-Hunt-Linked-Lists
-Elite Node Hunt is a program that finds an elite node in a maze.
-The data structure used for this purpose is mainly Linked Lists.
 # Maze Solver

 This C++ program is a maze solver that reads maze data from a file and finds the "Elite Node" following a specific set of rules.